Weird, silly, funny, black humour, satirical poems by Alex Frankel

 Proper and Improper Poetry:

-by contemporary UK human being Alex Frankel.
-In many cases the poems are accompanied by childish pictures.
+contemporary UK human being Alex Frankel.
+In many cases the poems are accompanied by childish pictures (Ed.
+Art, surely?).
 The selection here is updated from time to time in accordance with the poet’s own mood, his interpretation of the current mood of humanity, to spur search engines into action or for no good reason.
+Please don't send me your poems - I don't like poetry very much.
+If you like these poems please do share them with your friends, pets and English teachers.

-pictures, was published some time back and is probably still available first or
+strange pictures, was published some time back and is probably still available

 But the environmentalists amongst us can just read it here (4MB pdf):